Frank Gill (politician): Air force career

 Gill joined the Royal New Zealand Air Force (RNZAF) in 1937 and transferred to the Royal Air Force (RAF) in 1939.
-He flew Fairey Battle light bombers with 88 Squadron RAF during the Battle of France, Hawker Hurricane fighters with 43 Squadron RAF in the Battle of Britain, and later flew on night bombing raids.
-He was a flying officer with No. 75 Squadron RAF on 23 September 1941 when he was awarded the Distinguished Service Order.
+He flew Fairey Battle light bombers with No. 88 Squadron during the Battle of France, Hawker Hurricane fighters with No. 43 Squadron in the Battle of Britain, and later flew on night bombing raids.
+He was a flying officer with No. 75 Squadron on 23 September 1941 when he was awarded the Distinguished Service Order.

 Gill attended RAF Staff College, Bulstrode Park and the Joint Services Staff College at Latimer House, and returned to the RNZAF following the war.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.
 He served as New Zealand's armed forces attaché in Washington, D.C. from 1957 to 1959 and senior air staff officer of the Commonwealth air forces in Singapore from 1960 to 1962.
 Gill was appointed a Commander of the Order of the British Empire in the 1961 New Year Honours.
 He was Deputy Chief of Air Staff with the rank of air commodore from 1965, and served as Air Officer Commanding Operations Group RNZAF at Whenuapai from 1965 to 1969.